A high yield savings account for members 18 and under.

 - We created an educational challenge with “Kahoot!”.
 If your child completes the challenge, we’ll add an additional $25 to their account.

 - If your child qualifies for the $25 contribution and makes at least one deposit during the month, they will be entered into our monthly raffle, which includes various fun prizes.

 - Additionally each year, we award a $250 grand prize winner to our PCU Boost Savings Member of the year.
 This is awarded at our annual meeting.
 Anyone with a Boost Savings account as of 12/31 that qualified for at least two monthly raffles during the year will be entered to win.

 How to Engage with your Child?
 When your child is under 11 or 12 years old it is likely too early for them to have their own login for their account, however a parent will be able to see the joint child account when you log into our Digital App.

 When your child makes a deposit use this time to show them what the balance and activity looks like “digitally”.
 Its good exposure so they start to understand how many of us now interact with our money.

 If your child wants to use their funds for a purchase or make a deposit.
 Show them ways that you can do that.
-Bring them in branch, go through the drive through, or if they got a check from Grandma, make a remote deposit to your account and then show them the process of transferring money from your account to theirs.
+Bring them in branch, go through the drive through, or if they have a check from Grandma, make a remote deposit to your account and then show them the process of transferring money from your account to theirs.
 You can also just give your child the cash they need for their purchase, and show them the process of transferring money from their account into yours, so they understand they are paying you for that cash.

 If your child is old enough to consider an allowance, you might consider setting up an automatic transfer into their account each week, and have a regular time you check in with them to show them what that looks like in their account.
 You might even begin to talk to them about how much savings they’ll have after a specific period of time (assuming they keep doing their chores!).